openvstorage/ovs-documentation/Administration/usingthegui/vpools.md

     see [more details](#details) and execute actions.
 -   Stored Data: Total size of the current data and the Snapshots without the overhead imposed by the Backend redundancy.
--   Cache : The current amount of Cache Hits on the vPool.
 -   IOPS: The current amount of IOPS delivered by the vPool to all vDisks.
 -   Type: Type of the Storage Backend.
 Possible values are Local FS